There are a lot of reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor running at an incorrect speed or not working at all can create freezing.
 It can also be irregular, running at full speed and decelerating after it heats up.
 Or a relay could cause it to work one time and not the next.
 In either case, you will need to call Strand Brothers Service Experts to repair the problem.

-Booking annual AC maintenance or heat pump maintenance might help you bypass this malfunction.
+Booking annual AC maintenance might help you bypass this malfunction.
 Our Experts will fully examine and clean your unit, which usually allows us to notice minor problems before they turn into huge troubles.